-The optical and textural effect of Helicopter’s works are characterised by tightly overlapping dots that create linear striations in stippled, thick impasto.
-His depictions of sandhill country are often contrasted by a central water hole or interconnected sites, reflecting the pivotal role played by permanent ‘living’ water sources during his youth.
-Throughout his career, Helicopter has made significant shifts in his colour palette, reflecting the ancient tradition of seeking out materials to depict the intensity of the desert.
+n 1994, Helicopter was encouraged to begin painting his own works.
+The optical and textural effects of Helicopter’s works are characterised by tightly overlapping dots that create linear striations in stippled, thick impasto.
+His depictions of sandhill country often feature a contrasting central water hole or interconnected sites, symbolising the vital role of permanent ‘living’ water sources during his youth.
+Throughout his career, Helicopter has made significant shifts in his colour palette, drawing on the ancient tradition of seeking out materials to express the intensity and spirit of the desert.

 Art Gallery of New South Wales, Sydney